 - Spread cream cheese over a slice of ham and roll it up

 - Wrap a slice of ham around a pickle (you’ll either love it or hate it)

 Can of tuna

 Got nothing fresh in the fridge?
 No worries, just grab yourself a can of tuna and dig in!
 You might feel like eating tuna straight from the can is slightly odd, but it’s a healthy and affordable source of protein, essential fatty acids, selenium and vitamin D. Even better, it’s literally 0g of net carbs per can, making it one of the best low-carb snacks available.

 Sometimes, you just fancy something rich and creamy—and greek yoghurt is perfect to satisfy that craving.
 It provides a good dose of protein and fat, whilst being relatively low in carbs at 3.8g net carbs per 100g serving.
 Top your yoghurt bowl with some pumpkin seeds and desiccated coconut for a creamy and quick low-carb snack!

-If you’re embarking on a low-carb diet in order to lose weight, check out the Purition weight loss guide.
-It covers everything you need to know to lose weight with a low-carb way of eating, including how to cook simple and nutritious low-carb meals.
+If you’re embarking on a low-carb diet in order to lose weight, check out the Purition weight loss guide and our go-to low-carb alternatives.
+They cover everything you need to know to lose weight with a low-carb way of eating, including how to cook simple and nutritious low-carb meals.